Michigan Court Records

 Michigan Supreme Court

-There’s a Michigan Supreme Court in each and every state that assesses the judgements made at a state trial and appeals courts for concurrence with the laws of the state and the constitution.
-However, not each state calls their highest court the Supreme Court.
-Conclusions produced by these courts may be appealed directly to the Supreme Court of the U.S.
+There’s a Michigan Supreme Court in each and every state that assesses the judgments made at a state trial and appeals courts for concurrence with the laws of the state and the constitution.
+However, not every state calls its highest court the Supreme Court.
+Conclusions produced by these courts may be appealed directly to the U.S. Supreme Court.

 Michigan Appellate / Appeals Court